 In addition to academic studies, a Montessori education provides invaluable social skills, such as communication, compassion, conflict resolution, and the ability to not only adapt to a changing world but also truly succeed in it.

-The Parent/Child class is offered to children ages 0-36 months with a parent or caregiver.
+The Parent/Child class is offered to children ages 24 - 36 months with a parent or caregiver.
 It is an introduction to the Montessori environment and theory for both parent and child.
 Our prepared environment will aid the children in developing concentration, language skills, coordination, and independence.
-Classes are scheduled to meet on Tuesdays and/or Thursdays, 9:30 a.m. to 11:00 a.m. in eight week sessions.
+Classes are scheduled to meet on Thursday mornings from 9:30 a.m. to 11:00 a.m. beginning in January 2021.
+JMS observes all federal and state-mandated health protocols such as masking, social distancing, physical barriers and frequest disinfecting of spaces and materials including overnight sanitizing.
+Because of these regulations, the first Parent/Child class in January will be limited to just five students and parents.
+Masks are required for everyone.
+Families interested are encouraged to contact the school at 815-741-4180 for more information.
 Click here to register now!

 The Primary curriculum (ages 3 through 6) is divided into six foundational learning areas: practical life, sensorial, language, mathematics, science, and the cultural subjects.
 Children are engaged in these hands-on areas of activity, which cultivate their ability to express themselves verbally and think with clarity.